apache/mxnet/docs/tutorials/foo/hybrid.md

 forward `hybrid_forward` is not called so nothing was printed.

 Hybridize will speed up execution and save memory.
-If the top level layer is not a `HybridLayer`, you can still call `.hybridize()` on it and Foo will try to hybridize its children layers instead.
+If the top level layer is not a `HybridBlock`, you can still call `.hybridize()` on it and Foo will try to hybridize its children layers instead.

 ## Serializing trained model for deployment

-Models implemented as `HybridLayer` can be easily serialized for deployment using other language front-ends like C, C++ and Scala.
+Models implemented as `HybridBlock` can be easily serialized for deployment using other language front-ends like C, C++ and Scala.
 To this end, we simply forward the model with symbolic variables instead of NDArrays and save the output Symbol(s):